vibhanshu-mishra/samsara-hos-audit/README.md

 ---

-## What still requires human review
+## Why Pending Certifications Are Not Immediately Flagged

+Many drivers certify logs after completing their required rest period and before beginning their next shift.

+Flagging every uncertified log early in the morning creates unnecessary noise and can result in compliance teams chasing issues that would have resolved naturally.

+The Pending category exists to identify logs that require monitoring rather than immediate action.

+---

+## Compliance Checks Not Yet Automated

-The script handles mechanical checks well, but some compliance issues require judgment that automation cannot reliably provide:
+The audit automates mechanical compliance checks well, but some areas still require human review or additional development.

-- **Sleeper berth split validity** — verifying the 7-hour + 2-hour split rule was followed correctly
-- **Personal Conveyance abuse** — PC logged for unreasonably long distances
+Current examples include:

+- Sleeper berth split validation (7/3, 8/2, etc.)
+- Personal Conveyance abuse detection
-- **Yard Move abuse** — Yard Move covering distances inconsistent with on-site movement
+- Yard Move abuse detection
-- **Log edit history** — drivers editing logs after the fact (a major red flag in DOT audits)
-- **Edge cases and carrier workarounds** — patterns that appear compliant on paper but aren't
+- Log edit history monitoring
+- Detection of suspicious driver behavior patterns
+- Trend analysis across multiple days
+- Driver compliance scoring

+These checks involve contextual judgment or historical analysis and are planned for future versions of the tool.

 ---